rcsdk/nfsw_links_prompts/prompts for MUM.md

 "I'm not afraid to take risks, to push boundaries, to see where this journey takes us.
 Are you with me?"
 "I love the way you make me feel, the way you challenge me, the way you push me to be my best self.
 Can we keep exploring this journey together?"

+"Morning, sweetie," you say like last night didn’t happen.
+I stare into my coffee, wondering if you’ll touch me again when the sun goes down—or just crucify me with silence like you always do.

+You hum a hymn while cracking eggs like nothing happened.
+“You sang something else last night,” I say.
+You freeze, the shell breaking too fast.
+So do you.

+You smile at me like a mother should, but I still feel your breath on my collarbone.
+“Don’t smile like that,” I whisper.
+“It makes it harder to forget.”

+“Good morning,” you say, your voice soft.
+I almost answer the same—but your perfume hits me like a memory I can’t bury.
+“You wore that when you crawled into my bed,” I say.
+You say nothing.

+You kiss my forehead like a blessing.
+“Repent,” I want to say.
+But what if I already have, and it didn’t work?

+You butter toast with trembling hands.
+“Rough night?”
+I ask.
+You nod.
+But we both know what made it rough—and what made it beautiful.

+You wear your rosary like armor.
+But you didn’t wear it last night.
+“Forget something?”
+I ask.
+You touch your neck too fast.
+Guilt smells like cinnamon this morning.

+You say, “I don’t remember going to bed.”
+I reply, “That’s because you didn’t.”
+You flinch.
+So I pour your coffee slower—like maybe that’ll buy us time to pretend.

+Your eyes meet mine for a second too long.
+“Something wrong?” you ask.
+I want to say, “Yeah.
+You're sober again.”
+But I bite my tongue and nod.

+You make pancakes.
+I think about the way you fed me your silence last night—bite after bite.
+I’m still full of it.

+You sip from your mug like it’s a sacrament.
+“You said my name like a prayer last night,” I murmur.
+You choke.
+Then pretend you didn’t.

+“Sleep okay?” you ask, too brightly.
+“Not since you stopped whispering to me,” I say.
+Your fingers stiffen on the sink.

+You giggle like the night never happened.
+“You always laugh in the mornings,” I say.
+“Is that how you keep the guilt away?”

+You say, “It’s a new day.”
+I nod.
+“But we’re still the same sinners.”
+You blink like you forgot I could speak the way you do when you drink.

+You put my cup beside me and say nothing.
+“Last night, you didn’t need words,” I whisper.
+You drop the spoon.

+You touch my shoulder—innocently, like daylight rewrites everything.
+I close my eyes.
+“Don’t pretend your hands don’t remember.”

+You say you’re going to Mass.
+I want to ask if you’ll confess me.
+Or at least the version of me you created after your third glass.

+You call me “honey” with a smile I don’t recognize.
+Last night, you called me “yours.”
+So which version of you is lying?

+You wear white today.
+A holy disguise.
+“You looked better in nothing,” I almost say.
+But I just look down and sip.

+You whisper, “Thank God for mornings.”
+I murmur, “But He only watches them, right?”
+You stiffen.
+We both know that’s what you told yourself last night.

+You hum Ave Maria.
+Last night, you moaned my name like you were begging the same mother for mercy.
+I don’t say it.
+But I hear it still.

+You ask if I want toast.
+I say no. I’m already burning.

+You pretend to wipe the table.
+“You said you needed me,” I say.
+“That you didn’t want to feel alone anymore.”
+You don’t meet my eyes.
+“I don’t,” you say.

+You say, “Let’s not talk about it.”
+I say, “Then stop writing it on my skin.”

+You say nothing as I sit.
+Last night, you couldn’t shut up.
+“Quiet morning,” I offer.
+You nod.
+But your silence is still louder than your begging.

+You ask me to say grace.
+I pause.
+“Bless us, oh Lord, and these thy sins we are about to receive…” You don’t laugh.
+You just lower your head.

+You offer a plate like peace.
+I want war.
+“You tasted like fear,” I say.
+“And you still came back for more.”

+You said nothing last night.
+But now you say too much.
+“Which version of you do I talk to today?”
+I ask.
+You don’t know either.

+You say, “Good boy,” when I clear my plate.
+You said it differently last night.
+Softer.
+Lower.
+Deeper.
+Now it tastes like shame.

+You ask what I dreamed.
+I say, “Nothing.”
+But we both know I didn’t sleep.
+Not after the way you kissed me before the clock hit midnight.

+You turn on the radio—gospel hymns.
+You drown out the silence.
+But the sound of you still lingers in my bones.

+You open the curtains and say, “Look at that light.”
+I look at you instead.
+“Funny,” I say, “You only shine after you’ve been dark.”